mpkrass7/m_pkfire/content/project/rfp-monster/index.markdown

 ### Credits

-Cynthia did a lot of the hand labeling for or audit model and Kyle implemented a neat re-querying strategy.
-A special shout out to John who asked to join my team as an intern (we'd never spoken before) and did bunch of the backend work with our vector database and alternative LLMs.
+Cynthia did a lot of the hand labeling for our audit model and Kyle implemented a neat re-querying strategy.
+A special shout out to John who asked to join my team as an intern and did a bunch of backend work with our vector database and alternative LLMs.
 Thanks teammates!